Westlake Chemical Co. (NYSE:WLK) Expected to Post Earnings of $3.91 Per Share

-Equities research analysts expect Westlake Chemical Co.
-(NYSE:WLK) to post $3.91 earnings per share for the current quarter, Zacks reports.
-Four analysts have made estimates for Westlake Chemical’s earnings, with estimates ranging from $3.42 to $4.20.
-Westlake Chemical posted earnings per share of $0.60 in the same quarter last year, which would indicate a positive year over year growth rate of 551.7%.
-The business is scheduled to issue its next quarterly earnings report on Tuesday, November 2nd.
+Wall Street brokerages expect Westlake Chemical Co.
+(NYSE:WLK) to announce earnings per share (EPS) of $3.91 for the current fiscal quarter, according to Zacks Investment Research.
+Four analysts have issued estimates for Westlake Chemical’s earnings, with estimates ranging from $3.42 to $4.20.
+Westlake Chemical reported earnings of $0.60 per share during the same quarter last year, which would indicate a positive year-over-year growth rate of 551.7%.
+The business is expected to report its next earnings results on Tuesday, November 2nd.

-On average, analysts expect that Westlake Chemical will report full year earnings of $12.50 per share for the current year, with EPS estimates ranging from $11.87 to $13.39.
-For the next financial year, analysts forecast that the company will post earnings of $9.86 per share, with EPS estimates ranging from $8.55 to $10.75.
-Zacks’ EPS calculations are a mean average based on a survey of analysts that that provide coverage for Westlake Chemical.
+According to Zacks, analysts expect that Westlake Chemical will report full year earnings of $12.50 per share for the current fiscal year, with EPS estimates ranging from $11.87 to $13.39.
+For the next financial year, analysts forecast that the firm will post earnings of $9.86 per share, with EPS estimates ranging from $8.55 to $10.75.
+Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of research firms that cover Westlake Chemical.

-Westlake Chemical (NYSE:WLK) last announced its earnings results on Tuesday, August 3rd.
-The specialty chemicals company reported $4.04 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $3.80 by $0.24.
-Westlake Chemical had a return on equity of 14.11% and a net margin of 10.29%.
-The business had revenue of $2.86 billion during the quarter, compared to analysts’ expectations of $2.65 billion.
-During the same quarter last year, the business posted $0.11 earnings per share.
-The company’s quarterly revenue was up 67.3% on a year-over-year basis.
+Westlake Chemical (NYSE:WLK) last released its quarterly earnings data on Tuesday, August 3rd.
+The specialty chemicals company reported $4.04 earnings per share for the quarter, topping the consensus estimate of $3.80 by $0.24.
+Westlake Chemical had a net margin of 10.29% and a return on equity of 14.11%.
+The company had revenue of $2.86 billion for the quarter, compared to analyst estimates of $2.65 billion.
+During the same period in the previous year, the business earned $0.11 EPS.
+Westlake Chemical’s revenue for the quarter was up 67.3% compared to the same quarter last year.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, September 8th.
-Investors of record on Tuesday, August 24th were given a dividend of $0.2975 per share.
-The ex-dividend date was Monday, August 23rd.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, September 8th.
+Shareholders of record on Tuesday, August 24th were issued a $0.2975 dividend.
 This is an increase from Westlake Chemical’s previous quarterly dividend of $0.27.
-This represents a $1.19 dividend on an annualized basis and a yield of 1.29%.
+This represents a $1.19 dividend on an annualized basis and a yield of 1.27%.
+The ex-dividend date of this dividend was Monday, August 23rd.
 Westlake Chemical’s payout ratio is presently 51.97%.

-In other news, CEO Albert Chao acquired 3,000 shares of the business’s stock in a transaction that occurred on Wednesday, August 11th.
-The stock was acquired at an average cost of $86.21 per share, for a total transaction of $258,630.00.
-Following the completion of the acquisition, the chief executive officer now owns 441,939 shares in the company, valued at $38,099,561.19.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-73.70% of the stock is owned by corporate insiders.
+In related news, CEO Albert Chao acquired 3,000 shares of Westlake Chemical stock in a transaction dated Wednesday, August 11th.
+The stock was bought at an average price of $86.21 per share, with a total value of $258,630.00.
+Following the transaction, the chief executive officer now directly owns 441,939 shares in the company, valued at approximately $38,099,561.19.
+The purchase was disclosed in a filing with the SEC, which is accessible through this link.
+73.70% of the stock is currently owned by corporate insiders.

-Institutional investors have recently made changes to their positions in the company.
-Deseret Mutual Benefit Administrators acquired a new position in Westlake Chemical in the second quarter worth approximately $29,000.
-Advisory Services Network LLC bought a new stake in Westlake Chemical in the second quarter worth approximately $37,000.
-Bank of Montreal Can grew its position in Westlake Chemical by 27.0% in the first quarter.
-Bank of Montreal Can now owns 484 shares of the specialty chemicals company’s stock worth $42,000 after acquiring an additional 103 shares in the last quarter.
-Denali Advisors LLC increased its stake in shares of Westlake Chemical by 43.3% during the 2nd quarter.
-Denali Advisors LLC now owns 662 shares of the specialty chemicals company’s stock worth $60,000 after purchasing an additional 200 shares during the last quarter.
-Finally, Dark Forest Capital Management LP bought a new position in shares of Westlake Chemical during the 2nd quarter valued at $65,000.
-Institutional investors and hedge funds own 25.80% of the company’s stock.
+Hedge funds have recently bought and sold shares of the stock.
+Deseret Mutual Benefit Administrators acquired a new stake in Westlake Chemical in the second quarter valued at approximately $29,000.
+Advisory Services Network LLC acquired a new stake in Westlake Chemical in the 2nd quarter valued at $37,000.
+Bank of Montreal Can increased its stake in Westlake Chemical by 27.0% during the 1st quarter.
+Bank of Montreal Can now owns 484 shares of the specialty chemicals company’s stock valued at $42,000 after purchasing an additional 103 shares in the last quarter.
+Denali Advisors LLC raised its holdings in Westlake Chemical by 43.3% during the second quarter.
+Denali Advisors LLC now owns 662 shares of the specialty chemicals company’s stock worth $60,000 after buying an additional 200 shares during the last quarter.
+Finally, Dark Forest Capital Management LP acquired a new position in Westlake Chemical during the second quarter worth $65,000.
+25.80% of the stock is currently owned by institutional investors and hedge funds.

 Westlake Chemical Corp. manufactures and markets petrochemicals, polymers and fabricated building products.
 It operates through the following segments: Olefins and Vinyls.
 The Olefins segment manufactures ethylene, polyethylene and styrene and associated co-products at the manufacturing facility in Lake Charles and polyethylene at the Longview facility.